heygrady/react-redux-notes/redux-wordpress.md

 ## Fill in our module
 We're finally ready to fill in our module.
 At this point we should have a mostly functioning app that throws errors because our module is empty.

+If you've been following along closely above you might have some ideas of the kinds of things that our module needs to do.
+We already know the selectors and actions that our container component needs.
+We'll start with the `fetchAll`, `getAll`, `isLoadingPosts`, `makePostSelectors` functions and then fill in the sagas and reducers needed to make these functions work.

 We'll go through this in detail below.